fact-project/spare_crate_study/README.md

 Take 3 runs drs calib as usual.

 Then 10 runs with dac values from 0 ..
 50000 in steps of 5000
+good runs start with 009.

+trigger rate is 40. was 20 on friday, check with FAD header